Santiago1023/weather-dashboard-demo/README.md

 ## DevOps Challenge: Day 1 (Weather Dashboard)

 ### Project Overview
-This is a project that allow you interact with an interface web, extract data from an API call, and store it in AWS S3 bucket.
+This is a project that allows you to interact with a web interface, extract data from an API call, and store it in AWS S3 bucket.

 **Tools:**
 - External API (OpenWeather API)